 Cynthia Moran was elected to the Chino Hills City Council in November of 2012.
+This is her first term as Mayor.
 She has been an active volunteer in the community and currently serves as a Board Member of the Chino Hills Community Foundation.

 Current Term of Office